mattermost/docs/source/deployment/ldap-group-sync.rst

 AD/LDAP Groups (Alpha) (E20)
 ===========================

-This feature is current offered as an alpha release for Enterprise Edition 20 customers via a custom build.
+This feature is currently offered as an alpha release for Enterprise Edition 20 customers via a custom build.
 Please see `this forum post <https://TODO.com>`_ for more details.

 Overview
 --------------------